You can find additional help in our glossary.

 Is there an appeals process?

-An organization that has been denied certification may request a summary analysis and scoring of its application.
+All applicants may request a summary analysis of their application once the review process is complete.
+If the organization has been denied certification, it may request a summary analysis and scoring of its application.
 After reviewing that analysis, if the organization determines it has been evaluated incorrectly (and that there was no misinterpretation of the requirements or questions), it can provide the necessary documentation for an appeal.
 The documentation should provide detailed evidence on the specific criteria that the organization is contending.
 This appeal will be reviewed by the full Peer Review Committee Pool.